SDK Mental Model

 While the SDK can be used as-is in a vanilla JS web app, it's more likely that you plan to use it in a project built with a UI framework.
 Since all major JS frameworks use some kind of reactive model, wrapping the SDK's store with the corresponding framework's approach to reactivity can make the codebase consistent and even more elegant.

-For example we give a React wrapper over the vanilla SDK(npm) to expose both the constructs from easy-to-use hooks useHMSStore and useHMSActions.
+For example, we give a React wrapper over the vanilla SDK(npm) to expose both the constructs from easy-to-use hooks useHMSStore and useHMSActions.
 Here is a code sample based on the mute/unmute doc page for creating a toggle mute button -

 import { useHMSActions, useHMSStore, selectIsLocalAudioEnabled, } from "@100mlive/react-sdk"; function ToggleMuteButton() { const audioEnabled = useHMSStore(selectIsLocalAudioEnabled); const actions = useHMSActions(); const toggleAudio = () => actions.setLocalAudioEnabled(!audioEnabled); const icon = audioEnabled ? "unmutedAudio" : "mutedAudio"; return <Button icon={icon} onClick={toggleAudio}/> }